oroinc/documentation/book/installation.rst

    .. tip::

-       Normally, the installation process terminates if it detects an already existing installation.
-Use the ``--force`` option to overwrite an existing installation, for example during your development process.
+       Normally, the installation process terminates if it detects an already-existing installation.
+Use the ``--force`` option to overwrite an existing installation, e.g. during your development process.

 .. tip::

-    If you experience any problems finishing the Oro Platform Application, have a look at the ``app/logs/oro_install.log`` file.
+    If you experience any problems finishing the Oro Platform Application installation, be sure to take a look at the ``app/logs/oro_install.log`` file.

 The Installation Process
 ------------------------